-Criteria Whole Grade Promotion Mid-Year Promotion Subject Matter Acceleration Virtual Instruction Higher Grade- Level Subjects Gifted Multi-Age (3 year program) School Based, Parental and Teacher initiated Requests Request must b writing by M current school Request for Acc (Appen May 1 of the year using the eleration form dix C) Request must in writing prio of the first report of the current using the Recelerate (Appendix Accelerate (Appendix Prior Prio be submitted or to the end nine weeks school year equest for ion form dix C) School based decision Assessment Results and Grades A recent FCA reading and 1 A recent FCA reading or m AT Level 5 in athematics.
-District identified gifted students Final grades is school year convert (science studies and Example Language Arreflect 90% of Current core (science, mat studies and Example Language Arreflect 90% of the convertion of the conver ore course e, math, social English tts) must r above. course work h, social English tts) must acceleration accel ore course onsidered for must reflect e. e course work ered for must reflect e. endix B for Advanced Students with high academic achievement pending availability as determined by school staff School based matrix (See school counselor) Attendance No more than 5 absences in a period of 30 days or no more than 10 absences in a period of 90 calendar days.
-Teacher Recommendation A written recommendation from the student's current grade level teachers for promotion requested vel teachers for School Counselor Recommendation Principal Approval A written recommendation from the student's current school counselor for promotio requested • District Approval If promotion involves a change in schools, the executive directors and principals of both schools must be involved in the decision process.
+Criteria Whole Grade Promotion Mid-Year Promotion Subject Matter Acceleration Virtual Instruction Higher Grade-Level Subjects Gifted Multi-Age (3 year program) School Based, Parental and Teacher initiated Requests Request must be writing by May school year usin for Acceleration (Appendix C) 1 of the current g the Request the first nine weeks of year using the Request School based decision Assessment Results and Grades A recent FCAT reading and ma A recent FCAT Les mathematics. vel 5 in reading or District identified gifted students Grades Final grades in year core cours (science, math, and English La must reflect 90° Current core co (science, math, and English La must reflect 90° social studies nguage Arts) % or above. surse work social studies nguage Arts) course work being acceleration must re- eflect 90% or above. e work being eleration must reflect for Fast-Track Students with high academic achievement pending availability as determined by school staff School based matrix (See school counselor) Attendance No more than 5 absences in a period of 30 days or no more than 10 absences in a period of 90 calendar days.
+Teacher Recommendation A written recommendation from the student's current grade level teachers for promotion requested School Counselor Recommendation A written recommendation from the student's current school counselor for promotion requested Principal Approval In accordance with state statute 1012.28 (5) F.S the principal of the school is the final authority in the placement of students in programs or classes.
+District Approval If promotion involves a change in schools, the executive directors and principals of both schools must be involved in the decision process.